leoliu0/leoliu0.github.io/cv.typ

 _Forthcoming at Journal of Financial Economics (UTD24, FT50, ADBC A\*, Econ Top)_

+_Chapter 2 of my thesis_

 #line(length: 100%, stroke: gray + 0.5pt)

 Investor Search and Asset Prices,

 _Quarterly Journal of Finance (ADBC A)_